fubinf/propra-inf/how-to.md

   Students can fold out the hint body when they recognize they need more help.
   Use this in particular for making sure a task that is intended to be difficulty 3 does not end up being difficulty 4.
+- `[INCLUDE::filename]`: inserts the entire contents of file `filename` verbatim into the Markdown input stream at this point.
+  Useful for having small Python programs (etc.) as separate files during development, so they can be executed and tested.
+  The students copy/paste the file from within the page in the web browser.
 - `[TAS::taskname]`: TA for "task", S for "short".
   Create a hyperlink to the task description file for task `taskname`.
   "short" means it looks like in the breadcrumb, essentially using the taskname as the link text.